pincharo/jellyfin-trending-rows/README.md

 ## Features

-- **Configurable** — Enable or disable Platforms, Franchises, Trending Movies, Trending Shows, and more
+- **Configurable** — Enable or disable Platforms, Franchises, Trending Movies, Trending Shows, row order, and more
 - **Works on any theme** — Designed to use Jellyfin's native attributes, allowing themes to make adjustments accordingly.
 - **Instant ID matching** — Builds a `Map` of TMDB/IMDB IDs from your entire catalog for O(1) lookups.
 No sequential API calls per trending item.
 - **Fallback matching** — If provider IDs are missing, falls back to title + year comparison.